 Health authorities have issued a new alert for COVID-19 exposure at a restaurant in the area.

-Sullivan County Public Health Services has confirmed that an employee who works at Cellaio, a restaurant in the Town of Thompson, tested positive for COVID-19.
+Earlier this week, Sullivan County Public Health Services reported that an employee who works at Cellaio, a restaurant in the Town of Thompson, tested positive for COVID.

 There is currently no indication that the employee contracted the virus at the restaurant or impacted anyone else, the department said.